 The last thing to remember when packing is to leave extra space in your luggage for souvenirs.
 South Africa offers so many wonderful mementoes for you to remember your trip, you don’t want to have to worry about how to bring them home.

-- South Africa is famous for wines, so will want to bring back some to enjoy once you get back home.
+South Africa is famous for its wines, so you will want to bring back some to enjoy once you get back home.
 Some wineries allow you to blend your own wine, create your own labels, or cork your own sparkling wine.
 Most countries allow you to bring back two bottles of wine per person, but it is best to check with your local authorities.

 To plan your perfect safari itinerary, get in touch with us by calling 020 7843 3500 or email us at email@example.com